NderKev/whale-tg-bot/README.md

-# **Whale Tracker Telegram Bot ( whale-tg-bot)**
+# **Crypto Whale Tracker Telegram Bot ( whale-tg-bot)**

-🐋 **Whale Tracker Telegram Bot** monitors large cryptocurrency transactions on the blockchain and alerts users when significant movements occur.
+🐋 **Crypto Whale Tracker Telegram Bot** monitors large cryptocurrency transactions on the blockchain and alerts users when significant movements occur.
 This bot helps users stay informed about whale activities, which often signal market trends.

 A telegram bot to track crypto whale activities in BTC, BNB, ETH, and other EVM-L1 and L2 networks.